stajichlab/SOP_data/Data_and_Code/Jbrowse_Instructions.md

 Now in order to have this appear on your browser you need to edit a file.
 Jbrowse gives you two options to edit an html file or just a text configuration file.
 ```
 trackList.json - html file
-Tracks.conf - text file
+tracks.conf - text file
 ```

-Personally I just worked through the text file and not the json file because I wasn’t too familiar with the html structure.
+I just worked through the text file and not the json file because I wasn’t too familiar with the html structure.
-You can literally just edit the text file through nano.
+You can edit the text file through nano.

 Add Reference Fasta File into your Browser
 ====